Dear Dr. Ida Rolf Institute students, members, faculty, and staff,

 Daily Health Form (found HERE)

 It helps track and limit.
-By asking questions about body temperature, symptoms, close proximity to someone who may have COVID-19, and COVID-19 test results (if applicable), we are able to track the virus and limit the spread.
+By asking questions about body temperature, symptoms, close proximity to someone who may have COVID-19, and COVID-19 test results (if applicable), we are able to track the virus and limit its spread.
 People at risk for the illness may be asked to stay home or see a doctor.

 Knowledge is power.
 Checking in through questionnaires is a public health best practice in the fight against COVID-19.